War in Donbas: July 2014: post-ceasefire government offensive

 After a week-long ceasefire unilaterally declared by Ukrainian president Petro Poroshenko ended, the Armed Forces renewed their operations against the insurgents on 1 July.
 Shelling occurred in Kramatorsk and Sloviansk, and government forces retook a border crossing in Dolzhansk, one of the three major border crossings occupied by the separatists.
 Government forces also recaptured the villages of Brusivka and Stary Karavan.
-On the same day, insurgents in Luhansk said that they had taken control of Luhansk International Airport.
+The same day, insurgents in Luhansk said that they had taken control of Luhansk International Airport.
 On 1 July 2014 in Donetsk a street gunfight broke between rival factions of pro-Russian militants, which resulted in one person being fatally wounded and two others in critical conditions.

 Internal Affairs Ministry spokesman Zoryan Shkyriakuk said that over 1,000 pro-Russian insurgents were killed in the first day following the resumption of hostilities.
 Liga.net, citing a source involved with the government military operation, reported that over 400 insurgents were killed in action, but that the higher figures reported earlier could not be confirmed.
 Separatists themselves reported only two deaths in fighting at Mykolaivka.